-The following diagram (used with permission) illustrates the intertwinement of the aspects.
+The following diagram (created by Janet Danielson, used with permission) illustrates the intertwinement of the aspects.
 Each aspect has echoes of all the others and each builds on or anticipates all the others.

 Understanding the nature of anticipation can help us identify the important aspects of things.